DarylOkeke/faers-signal-detection/reports/analysis_log.md

   - *Key finding:* **Dupixent** topped the list for both Q4 2024 and Q1 2025 with over 35,000 reports.
   - Looked for drugs of similar function to Dupixent to look for differences that may lead to relevant findings
   - Came across the drug adbry, which I'll look into later
-  - Set up development environment and studied SQL documentation to prepare for more advanced queries to test my hypothesis once formulated
+  - Set up development environment and studied more SQL for more advanced queries to test my hypothesis once formulated

 ## 2025-07-19